 In the following we will describe a few examples of how a LS-NAT can work.
 We emphasize that there is no standard way of operation for LS-NAT, so there is a wide area for developers to design solutions for specific needs of each implementation e.g. in the area of identifying sessions, what algorithms to use and how to get the relevant data for the algorithm in real time.
 A naive detection algorithm for sessions is to use only the IP number of the client hosts and not the port number of the packets when mapping packets to inside servers.
-This solution has the drawback that if a larger number of users are located behind a NAPT device then all their traffic will be assigned to the same server and no load sharing will occur for them.
+At a first glance this solution seems to have the drawback that if a larger number of users are located behind a NAPT device then all their traffic will be assigned to the same server and no load sharing will occur for them.
+This is not the case as the NAPT device will use different port addresses at the outside interface for each connection to the load shared service address.
 We will not go any further into discussion of which parameters to use for identifying client traffic.
 In all our examples here we are using both IP-address and port number of the client connections for the identification.